Mithuna5124/ZombieHitFrenzy/README.md

 ---

 ## How to Play
-Tap the title screen to start.
 Touch and drag anywhere to drive.
 Drag direction steers the car.
 Hit zombies to score.
 Restart from the end screen.

 ---